YudeWang/deeplabv3plus-pytorch/README.md

 - [x] multiscale test
 - [x] achieve the performance mentioned in paper.

-Discussion about learning tricks is welcomed (yude.wang@outlook.com).
+Discussion about learning tricks is welcomed (yude.wang at outlook.com).

 ## References